whatisboom/blendroom/implementation.md

 # Spotify Collaborative Session App - Implementation Plan

+> **Note:** This is a historical implementation plan.
+Most Phase 1 features are now complete and the app is functional.
+See the "Current Status Summary" section for completed features.

 ## Project Overview

 A collaborative Spotify session app where multiple users' musical tastes algorithmically influence the playlist in real-time.
 Users OAuth through Spotify, join sessions, and their music preferences blend to create an intelligent, dynamic queue based on audio features and voting.